AI slop: In advertising

-In November 2024, Coca-Cola used artificial intelligence to create three commercials as part of their annual holiday campaign.
-These videos were immediately met with negative reception from both casual viewers and artists; the animator Alex Hirsch, the creator of Gravity Falls, criticized the company's decision not to employ human artists to create the commercial.
-In response to the negative feedback, the company defended their decision to use generative artificial intelligence stating that "Coca-Cola will always remain dedicated to creating the highest level of work at the intersection of human creativity and technology".
-Coca-Cola continued to utilize A.I generated commercials for their 2025 holiday campaign.
+In November 2024, the Coca-Cola Company used AI to create three commercials as part of their annual holiday campaign.
+These videos were immediately met with backlash from both casual viewers and artists; animator Alex Hirsch, creator of the television series Gravity Falls, criticized the company's decision not to employ human artists to create the commercial.
+In response to the negative feedback, the company defended their decision to use generative AI, stating that "Coca-Cola will always remain dedicated to creating the highest level of work at the intersection of human creativity and technology".
+Coca-Cola continued to utilize AI-generated commercials for their 2025 holiday campaign.

+During the holiday season of 2025, McDonald's Netherlands released an AI-generated Christmas advertisement titled It's the Most Terrible Time of the Year, which was met with a large amount of backlash.
+The advert was seen as cynical, portraying Christmas time as "the most terrible time of the year".
+The company turned off comments on YouTube and later removed the initial upload of the video from public view in response, though reuploads of the original were still public on the site.

 In March 2025, Paramount Pictures was criticized for using AI scripting and narration in an Instagram video promoting the film Novocaine.
 The ad uses a robotic AI voice in a style similar to low-quality AI spam videos produced by content farms.
 A24 received similar backlash for releasing a series of AI-generated posters for the 2024 film Civil War.
 One poster appears to depict a group of soldiers in a tank-like raft preparing to fire on a large swan, an image which does not resemble the events of the film.